c-zhou/oatk/README.md

 # Oatk: an organelle genome assembly toolkit [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7631376.svg)](https://doi.org/10.5281/zenodo.7631376)

 ## Overview
 Oatk is designed for *de novo* assembly of complex plant organelle genomes using PacBio HiFi data.
-The toolkit consists of three major tools. `syncasm` is a *de novo* HiFi read assembler using a sparse de Bruijn graph constructed from closed syncmers ([Edgar, R. 2021](https://peerj.com/articles/10805/)). `hmm_annotation` is a [HMMER](http://hmmer.org/) wrapper for convenient annotation of organelle sequences using a pre-built HMM profile database which is available at [OatkDB](https://github.com/c-zhou/OatkDB.git). `path_finder` is a tool used for parsing and circularising organelle genomes from the assembled sequences combining the HMM annotations and assembly graph structure.
+The toolkit consists of three major tools. `syncasm` is a *de novo* HiFi read assembler using a sparse de Bruijn graph constructed from closed syncmers ([Edgar, R. 2021](https://peerj.com/articles/10805/)). `hmm_annotation` is a [HMMER](http://hmmer.org/) wrapper for convenient annotation of organelle sequences using a pre-built HMM profile database which is available at [OatkDB](https://github.com/c-zhou/OatkDB.git). `pathfinder` is a tool used for parsing and circularising organelle genomes from the assembled sequences combining the HMM annotations and assembly graph structure. `oatk` is a wrapper for running `syncasm`, `hmm_annotation` and `path_finder` collectively.

 ## Installation
 You need to have a C compiler, GNU make and zlib development files installed.
 Download the source code from this repo or with `git clone https://github.com/c-zhou/oatk.git`.
 Then type `make` in the source code directory to compile.

 ## Run Oatk

-A typical run consists of three steps: HiFi read assembly with `syncasm`, HMM annotation with `hmm_annotation` and organelle genome extraction with `path_finder`.
+A typical run consists of three steps: HiFi read assembly with `syncasm`, HMM annotation with `hmm_annotation` and organelle genome extraction with `pathfinder`.
+You can run three components separately as detailed below.
+Alternatively, `oatk` provides a wrapper to run them in a more compact way.

 ### HiFi read assembly